DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *In the next chapter, we'll explore how to practically integrate these two approaches in your own life and community.*

+# Chapter 30: Great Divergence

-# Chapter 30: The Great Divergence - Two Paths of Human Evolution
+### Chapter 30: The Great Divergence - Two Paths of Human Evolution

 *"The tree of life was also in the midst of the garden, and the tree of the knowledge of good and evil."* - Genesis 2:9